smartnvm/foodTruck/project_docs/requirments.md

   price
   default estimated time || user

 ## API
 - website updates for the client with the expected pick up time
 - restaurant receives a `notification` for new order via SMS (API call)
   - default estimate time || user

-- client receive a confirmation order # with estimated time
+- client receives a confirmation order # with estimated time
-- client receive a notification via SMS when their order is ready
+- client receives a notification via SMS when their order is ready

 ## Possible Stretch:

 nice to have
 - special request  / notes
 - loyal clients can log in to an account to place an order
 - clients can log in to an account to pay for their order